RenchTG/CTF-writeups/DamCTF_2023/baby-review/writeup.md

 ![image](https://user-images.githubusercontent.com/91157382/232249881-16702e65-bc81-4432-a4df-c01ffd49e9c9.png)

-This error was quite annoying to debug, but I knew something was wrong with my call to fmtstr_payload so I looked back at the documentation and read the first sentence: "Makes payload with given parameter.
-It can generate payload for 32 or 64 bits architectures.
+This error was quite annoying to debug, but I knew something was wrong with my call to fmtstr_payload so I looked back at the documentation and read the following: "It can generate payload for 32 or 64 bits architectures.
 The size of the addr is taken from `context.bits`".
 Looking through more pwntools documentation I found the default of context.bits is set to 32, but our binary is 64 bit which was causing the error.

 ![image](https://user-images.githubusercontent.com/91157382/232249985-2a252810-ccf4-479e-9d5a-27e2f3db2739.png)